-- 1 Cab frame structure
+- (1) Cab frame structure

 - 2 Seat belts

-- 4. Do not wear loosen articles of clothing during operation, as these can be drawn into

-moving parts on the vehicle and could cause a severe injury to occur.
+- Do not wear loose articles of clothing during operation, as these can be drawn into moving parts on the vehicle and could cause a severe injury to occur.

-You should wear protective devices, such as helmet, boots, eye protection, earmuff, gloves and etc.
+You should always wear protective equipment, such as helmet, boots, eye protection, ear protection, and gloves etc.

 - Only a qualified driver should operate this UTV.
 Never operate after drinking, using drugs or controlled products, or while fatigued. - 6.
-Always perform the pre-operation checks as following: - Check seat belt for worn or damaged, if necessary, replace it. - 2) Check brakes, throttle, brake pedal and other mechanical parts for proper operation.
+Always perform the pre-operation checks as following: - Check seat belt for wear or damage, if necessary, replace it. - 2) Check brakes, throttle, brake pedal and other mechanical parts for proper operation.
 If you discover any irregularities, replace related parts as necessary.
-Periodically check the fittings and fasteners. - Check engine oil level and engine coolant level. - Check that the UTV is equipped to handle the surroundings. - Check and keep vehicle clean.
+Periodically check the fittings and fasteners. - 3) Check engine oil level and engine coolant level. - 4) Check that the UTV is equipped to handle

+- the surroundings. - Check and keep vehicle clean.
 Sludge, grease and debris can cause a fire and severe injury. - 7.
 Passenger quantity and loading: - Only the driver and one passenger inside cab.
-It is suggested that children under age of 5 not be allowed as a passenger. - Do not exceed vehicles Total Load Capacity rating of 880 lbs.
-(399 kg).Reduce loading weight according to road condition.
-Never exceed the weight limits for operation.

-- Never allow unauthorized persons to repair this UTV.
+It is suggested that children under age of 5 not be allowed as a passenger. - 2) Do not exceed vehicles Total Load Capacity rating of 880 lbs.
+(399 kg)..
+Reduce the loading weight according to road conditions.
+Never exceed the weight limits for operation. - Never allow unauthorized persons to repair this UTV.
 This may affect vehicle performance and cause injury. - This UTV is designed and manufactured for off-road use only, so never drive on paved roadways.